Supporting Farm Transition Planning and Access in New England

 4. In 2024, we plan to conduct an additional virtual training with 19 MFT staff and Land For Good.

-3. Engagement: November-December 2023: 500 farms in the MFT Farm Network learn about farm succession planning and workshop opportunity through: social media, email newsletters, mailing, information shared during farm visits, and personal phone calls/emails from staff.
-60 farms register online; their contact information is recorded and tracked by Sav Eades, Farm Network Administrative Assistant.
+3. Engagement: November-December 2023, November-January 2024: 500 farms in the MFT Farm Network learn about farm succession planning and workshop opportunities through: social media, email newsletters, mailing, information shared during farm visits, and personal phone calls/emails from staff.
+60 farms register online; their contact information is recorded and tracked by Sav Eades, Farm Network Operations Associate.
 E-communications will be tracked by Henry Trotter, Digital Marketing Associate, via email open rates and social media engagement.

-1. Status: In Progress.
-In 2023, MFT completed a strategic mapping project to identify geographic farming clusters across the state, with a goal of expanding and elevating our work in these communities.We are in the process of using this information to determine where to hold these workshops across the state.
-Since the dates and locations of these workshops are still being determined, no farms have registered yet.
+1. Status: Completed.
+In 2023, MFT completed a strategic mapping project to identify geographic farming clusters across the state, with a goal of expanding and elevating our work in these communities.We used this information to help determine locations for December 2024 workshops.

 2. Accomplishments: To date, 500 farms in the MFT Farm Network have been notified that succession planning and workshop opportunities will be taking place in 2024.

-4. Engagement: January 15, 2024.
-For all farmer registrants to the Succession Planning workshop, Sav Eades, Farm Network Administrative Assistant, will share a pre-participant survey and summarize results to be used for developing farmer workshops.
+4. Engagement: November-December 2024.
+For all farmer registrants to the Succession Planning workshop, Sav Eades, Farm Network Operations Associate, will develop surveys and summarize results to be used for developing farmer workshops.
+This was completed through simple questions included in the workshop registration form.

 1. Status: Not Begun